joshjkk/joshjkk/README.md

 # 👋 Hey, I'm Joshua Kinder 👋

 Hey, I'm Joshua Kinder, from the UK 🇬🇧.
 I'm just a bored guy that got into programming from watching game dev Youtube channels, and it's stuck since.
 My favourite programming language I like to work in is good old 🇨, and I really enjoy making terminal applications with ncurses.
+Currently, I'm using Ubuntu as my operating system.

 ## 🔧 Skills and Experience 🔧